sounddrill31/crave_aosp_builder/README.md

 >[!WARNING]
 > You have been warned about using this repo, especially non-selfhosted workflows.
 While I cannot find anything that we're violating among the given terms, policies, etc, I am not a lawyer.

+>[!WARNING]
+> Feb 2025 Update: I've disabled non selfhosted runners on this repo after yet another user brought this to my attention.
+Use self-hosted workflow to avoid github actions bans against your account.
 ## Wiki
 While using this repo, please take a look at [the wiki](https://opendroid.pugzarecute.com/wiki) as well!